mkrzmr/AFF606/README.md

 Feel free to mail and ask if you have any questions

 There is a test file that you can try and fork, change and merge it back to this repository

+Please submit one file per letter and indicate the pictures used